Florence Chataignier Mars, the VP of Bonpoint on her latest parenting book and raising children Stateside

-The main difference is that French mothers try to make sure their children are “bien élevés” while American Mothers wants their kids to be comfortable and happy.
-I am not saying that we don’t care about their happiness but that this comes after the respectful and well behaved part.
+The main difference is that French mothers try to make sure their children are “bien élevés” [well behaved] while American mothers want their kids to be comfortable and happy.
+I am not saying that we don’t care about their happiness but that this comes after the respectful and well-behaved part.

 The art de la table is the one thing that I will never give up.
-It is very important to us to have diner the 5 of us every evening, no screen, no fooling around, sharing the food (that I prepare of course!) and talking about the day, the projects we have… There is a million little rules about “la table” that I will not bore you with right now but I am very much on it!
-Concerning the US habits that we should get a little inspired by : enthusiasm and self-confidence building.
+It is very important to us to have dinner the five of us every evening, no screen, no fooling around, sharing the food (that I prepare of course!) and talking about the day, the projects we have.
+There are a million little rules about ‘la table’ that I will not bore you with right now but I am very much on it!
+Concerning the US habits that we should get a little inspired by: enthusiasm and building self-confidence.
 Americans are the best at that.
-No matter what the child do he systematically hear “you are awesome!”, “amazing!”, “well done” or “great”.
-We could use a little bit of that instead of our perennial “pas mal”.
+No matter what the child does they systematically hear “You are awesome!”, “Amazing!”, “Well done” or “Great”.
+We could use a little bit of that instead of our perennial “pas mal” [not bad].

 ‘Say Bonjour to the Lady’ is out now, available at Bonpoint, Amazon and Barnes and Noble